Greenacre

 Population growth drivers in Greenacre are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, the estimated population for the Greenacre statistical area (Lv2) is around 28,346.
-This represents an increase of 2,032 people since the 2021 Census, which reported a population of 26,314.
-The change was inferred from AreaSearch's estimation of the resident population at 27,039 following examination of the latest ERP data release by the ABS in June 2024 and an additional 26 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,809 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Greenacre (SA2) growth rate of 7.7% since the 2021 census exceeded the state's growth rate of 7.6%.
+As of Feb 2026, the estimated population of the suburb of Greenacre is around 28,342.
+This figure represents an increase of 2,028 people since the 2021 Census, which recorded a population of 26,314.
+The increase was inferred from AreaSearch's estimation of the resident population at 27,039 in June 2024 and the validation of 26 new addresses since the Census date.
+This results in a population density ratio of 3,809 persons per square kilometer, placing Greenacre in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 7.7% growth since the census is within 0.1 percentage points of the state's growth rate of 7.8%, indicating competitive growth fundamentals.
 Overseas migration contributed approximately 62.0% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, the Greenacre (SA2) is expected to increase by 1,921 persons to reach 2041 based on aggregated SA2-level projections.
-This reflects a gain of approximately 2.3% in total over the 17 years.
+Future population trends indicate an increase just below the median of national statistical areas, with the suburb expected to grow by 1,919 persons to 2041 based on aggregated SA2-level projections, reflecting a total gain of 2.3% over the 17 years.

 Frequently Asked Questions - Population